matthiask/django-variable-admin/README.rst

 =============================================================================

 This project allows changing the colors used in Django's administration panel using CSS variables.
-It is an import of the code in https://github.com/django/django/pull/13435 into a standalone repository with the aims of allowing testing and maybe, in the future, allowing to use CSS variables when not using the latest and best Django version.
+It only contains a copy of the CSS files which will be a part of the upcoming Django 3.2 release.
+The project is mainly intended for those who want to get their hands on the new theming and dark mode support a little bit earlier.

+Also, if things do not look right *please* report those issues to the Django project (maybe while adding me to the Cc:) so that they can be fixed there.

 Usage